Seeed-Studio/wiki-documents/docs/Sensor/mmWave_radar_sensor/Radar_MR24HPC1.md

 ## Troubleshooting

-**FAQ1: Can this Sensor detect more than one person at a time in the same environment?**
+### **FAQ1: Can this Sensor detect more than one person at a time in the same environment?**

 > A: Not available.
 This Sensor can only be used on a single living object.
 If more than one person or animal is in the monitoring range, this will have an effect on the results of the monitoring.

+### FAQ2: Why can't I see anything in the serial monitor with the XIAO ESP32C3?

+> XIAO ESP32C3 serial port function is not quite consistent with the general Arduino hardware, and using Serial1 directly may cause the USB serial port not to work.
+For related application cases, please go to the [Serial chapter of XIAO ESP32C3](https://wiki.seeedstudio.com/XIAO_ESP32C3_Pin_Multiplexing/#serial) for details.

 ## Resources